Chart Color Schemes

 Moffat Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Moffat Beach's cultural diversity was found to be below average, with 86.7% of its population being Australian citizens, 80.7% born in Australia, and 95.2% speaking English only at home.
-Christianity was the predominant religion, comprising 49.1% of Moffat Beach's population.
-Notably, Judaism, which makes up 0.1% of the population, is proportionally similar to the rest of Queensland (0.1%).
+Moffat Beach's cultural diversity was found to be below average, with 86.7% of its population being citizens and 80.7% born in Australia.
+The majority, 95.2%, spoke English only at home.
+Christianity was the predominant religion, making up 49.1% of Moffat Beach's population.

 Frequently Asked Questions - Diversity